PhongVietCode/PhongVietCode.github.io/README.md

   yarn start
 ```
 5. Run Live Sever in VSCode for the mainPlugin.js.
-6. Notice: First time collision may need to reload the page to load the mp3 file.
+6. Notice: Each browser should be displayed side by side.